Vision: To educate and advocate for the genetic counselors and genetics professional in the state of Ohio

 Board of Directors

-President-Elect: Victoria Klee, MS, CGC
+President: Victoria Klee, MS, CGC

 Victoria is a licensed and board certified Genetic Counselor and Assistant Professor at The Ohio State University.
 She received both her Bachelor of Science in Neuroscience and Masters in Genetic Counseling at OSU.
 Her clinical time is devoted to Neurodegenerative conditions including young-onset and hereditary dementias such as Alzheimer’s and Frontotemporal Dementia, Huntington’s disease, Parkinson’s disease, and complex movement disorders.
 She provides genetic counseling as a part of the PD GENEration clinical trial and is a part of the Huntington Disease Center of Excellence at Ohio State.

-Immediate Past President: Meghan DeBenedictis, MS, CGC, MEd
+Immediate Past President: Paul Hudson, MS, CGC

-Committee Director: Carolyn R. Serbinski, MS, CGC
+Committee Director: Carolyn R. Raski, MS, CGC

 Carolyn is a licensed, board-certified genetic counselor at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 She completed a Bachelor of Science in Cell and Molecular Biology at the University of Cincinnati and a Master of Genetic Counseling at the University of Michigan.
 Carolyn, working closely with a team of scientists and clinicians, has dedicated her career to supporting families with rare genetic diseases by meeting them at the intersection of clinical care, research advancements, and advocacy.
 Carolyn spends much of her time caring for patients with RASopathies, mTORopathies, lysosomal storage disorders, and connective tissue disorders.
 She served as the program coordinator for the Cincinnati Children’s RASopathy Program and has continued this role at Lurie Children’s.
 Her advocacy efforts have included working closely with many family groups and hosting international, virtual family meetings.
 Carolyn’s research efforts include implementation of a gene therapy trial in lysosomal storage disorders along with other clinical trials, implementation of federally funded research, developing a biorepository, and contributing to rare-disease manuscripts.
 Carolyn is enthusiastic about supporting fellow and future genetic counselors through engagement with genetic counseling training programs as a course coordinator, thesis advisor, and clinical supervisor.

-Secretary/Treasurer: Megan Bergman, MS, CGC
+Secretary/Treasurer: Sarah Mazzola, MS, CGC

 Committees